dengsgo/echofs/README.md

 [中文文档](README_cn.md)

-A lightweight, single-binary file server written in Rust.

-Browse directories, preview media files, and share links — all from your terminal.
-With full read-write WebDAV support, mount your shared directory as a network drive on desktop, phone, or tablet — access and manage your files seamlessly from any device.
+**Share, stream, mount — one binary does it all.**

+EchoFS is a lightweight HTTP file server written in Rust: it turns any directory into a tiny site with a modern web UI — preview media on the fly, share files via copyable links and QR codes — and exposes the same directory over read-write WebDAV, so you can mount it as a network drive in Finder, Explorer, or your phone's file manager.

 ## Features

-- **Single Binary** — Tiny footprint, zero runtime dependencies, ready to use out of the box, blazing-fast startup
+- **Single Binary** — Tiny footprint, zero runtime dependencies, blazing-fast startup
-- **Cross-Platform** — Pre-built binaries for Linux (AMD64/ARM64), macOS (Intel/Apple Silicon), and Windows (AMD64); identical experience on every OS and architecture
+- **Cross-Platform** — Pre-built binaries for Linux (AMD64/ARM64), macOS (Intel/Apple Silicon), Windows (AMD64); identical experience everywhere
-- **Use Cases** — File sharing across teams and friends; seamless interconnection between PC, phone, and tablet; lightweight NAS for managing files and streaming movies on the big screen
+- **Use Cases** — File sharing across teams and friends; seamless PC / phone / tablet interconnection; lightweight NAS for managing files and streaming movies on the big screen
-- **Directory Browsing** — Modern web UI with breadcrumb navigation
-- **Media Preview** — Play video/audio and view images directly in the browser (gallery mode with swipe/keyboard navigation)
-- **Shareable Links** — Copy file links and QR codes for external players (VLC, mpv, etc.)
+- **Web UI** — Built-in modern responsive web UI with breadcrumb navigation, list/grid views, and sortable columns.
+Preview images (gallery mode with swipe/keyboard navigation), play audio and video in the browser; video supports a YouTube/Bilibili-style long-press for 3× speed playback.
+Share files via copyable links or QR codes.
+Manage files directly in the browser (upload, rename, delete, move, and more).
+Three distinctive themes to swap between, each with light/dark mode
+- **WebDAV (Read-Write)** — Mount as a network drive in Finder / Explorer / Nautilus; supports upload, delete, copy, move, mkdir; optional Basic Auth via `--webdav-user` / `--webdav-pass`; disable with `--no-webdav`
-- **Range Requests** — Video seeking and resumable downloads via HTTP 206
+- **HTTP Range** — Video seeking and resumable downloads via HTTP 206
-- **Sortable File List** — Sort by name, size, created/modified time
-- **Multiple Themes** — Classic, Liquid Glass (iOS 26-style frosted glass), and Cartoon (comic-style), each with light/dark mode
-- **Responsive Design** — Card layout on mobile, table on desktop
-- **Web File Management** — Upload, rename, and delete files directly from the browser (powered by WebDAV)
-- **Security** — Path traversal protection; hidden files (`.env`, `.git`, etc.) blocked by default
+- **Security** — Path traversal protection; hidden files (`.env`, `.git`, etc.) blocked by default; depth limiting via `--max-depth`
-- **Depth Limiting** — Restrict browsing depth with `--max-depth`
 - **Speed Limiting** — Throttle per-request download speed with `--speed-limit`
-- **WebDAV (Read-Write)** — Mount as network drive in Finder / Explorer / Nautilus; supports upload, delete, copy, move, mkdir; optional Basic Auth via `--webdav-user` / `--webdav-pass`; disable with `--no-webdav`
 - **Access Logging** — Log to stdout, file, or disable entirely

 ## Quick Start